German cruiser Emden: Design

 The Navy hoped to finish the ship as quickly as possible and to keep costs to a minimum, and so requested permission from the Naval Inter-Allied Commission of Control to use steam turbines, boilers, and conning towers from scrapped vessels to complete Ersatz Niobe.
 The NIACC rejected the request.
 The Navy also hoped to use an armament of four twin-gun turrets for the new ship.
 The NIACC rejected the twin-turret design, but allowed the use of 15 cm guns from existing stocks of spare barrels.
 Nominally within the 6,000-ton limit of the Versailles Treaty, Emden in fact exceeded the restriction by almost 1000 LT fully loaded.
 In 1923, after work on Emden had already begun, the Germans proposed using the definition for standard displacement adopted in the Washington Naval Treaty of 1922, which was significantly less than full-load displacement.
-The Allied powers approved of the change, and thus Emden, which had a standard displacement of just under the 6,000-ton limit, was retroactively made legal.
+The Allied powers approved the change, and thus Emden, which had a standard displacement of just under the 6,000-ton limit, was retroactively made legal.